A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: New Security Issues and Challenges of B5G Due to XAI

 Second, one must control the access to the explanation, i.e., restrict it to only the necessary parties.
 The explanation can also be sealed, encrypted, and only revealed if there is a need to investigate a decision of the model, e.g., stakeholders such as auditors, and regulatory bodies.
 The default access to explanation must be as restricted as possible rather than wide open.
 This restriction limits the opportunity for an attacker to access this information.

 Finally, delaying the availability of explanation (by a few hours or days) when compared to the availability of the ML model decision can slow down attacks.
-In many ML use-cases, the decision from the ML model must be obtained quickly while the explanation is not time-sensitive.
+In many ML use cases, the decision from the ML model must be obtained quickly, while the explanation is not time-sensitive.
 Adversarial ML attacks are typically iterative, counting 100s of steps.
-Each new step relies on the previous step(s) information.
+Each new step relies on the information from the previous step(s).
 By delaying the availability of explanation, the utility of the ML model is not impacted, while an adversarial attack can be drastically slowed down or even completely prevented.
 Stakeholders such as system operators monitoring real-time systems (e.g., in ORAN RT-RIC) are an exception in this regard.